Table of Contents

-You may need to increase the federal income tax withheld from your pay, pension, annuity, etc., or make estimated tax payments to avoid an estimated tax penalty based on your household employment taxes shown on Schedule H, line 24.
-You may increase your federal income tax withheld by filing a new Form W-4, Employee's Withholding Allowance Certificate, or Form W-4P, Withholding Certificate for Pension or Annuity Payments.
+You may need to increase the federal income tax withheld from your pay, pension, annuity, etc., or make estimated tax payments to avoid an estimated tax penalty based on your household employment taxes shown on Schedule H, line 26.
+You may increase your federal income tax withheld by giving your employer a new Form W-4, or by giving the payor of your pension a new Form W-4P, Withholding Certificate for Pension or Annuity Payments.
 Make estimated tax payments by filing Form 1040-ES, Estimated Tax for Individuals.
 For more information, see Pub.
 505, Tax Withholding and Estimated Tax.

 You will not have federal income tax withheld from wages, pensions, or any other payments you receive.

 Your income taxes, excluding your household employment taxes, would not be enough to require payment of estimated taxes.